-President's Graduate Student Teaching Award
+President’s Graduate/Undergraduate Student Teaching Award

-Graduate student instructors, including in the critical role of teaching assistants, make an indispensable contribution to university education: teaching in the classroom, leading seminars and tutorials, demonstrating in the laboratory, coaching, providing feedback on student work, and supporting students’ success in numerous ways.
+Student instructors, including in the critical role of teaching assistants, make an indispensable contribution to university education: teaching in the classroom, leading seminars and tutorials, demonstrating in the laboratory, coaching, providing feedback on student work, and supporting students’ success in numerous ways.

 Both nominators and evaluators should consider the following list of criteria.
 Please note that these two areas of criteria are weighted equally.
-Recognizing that graduate student instructors play different roles and work in disciplines with different demands, nominees should:
+Recognizing that student instructors play different roles and work in disciplines with different demands, nominees should:

 - Provide exceptional student learning experiences that are reflected through effective teaching practices, demonstrated in the following ways:

 - showing enthusiasm for the subject and encourage student interest and participation

 - setting high standards and motivate students to attain them

 - using technology appropriately for online, blended, and face-to-face contexts

 - being available to students outside class hours, whether in-person or online

 - working in a collegial and inclusive manner with students, faculty supervisors and other teaching assistants